nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Listing all doctors <a name="list-doctors-manual-testing"/>

-1. List all doctors while none/some doctors are being shown
+1. List all doctors

     1. Prerequisites: `toggle` to the `Doctors` tab.
-Ensure that there are existing doctors.
-If there is none, use the [add](#add-doctor-manual-testing) command to add some doctors.
-List some doctors using `find XYZ` (XYZ is the name of an existing/non-existent doctor).

     2. Test case: `list`<br>
        Expected: All existing doctors are listed.